$K_{1,3}$-covering red and blue points in the plane: Particular configurations

 \subsection{Double chain}

 In this section we show that, by combining two bicolored convex point sets in a special way, it becomes possible to cover all points.
-A \emph{double chain} is formed by two (non-empty) convex chains $C_1$ and $C_2$, facing each other, such that every edge $(p,q)$, with $p\in C_1$ and $q\in C_2$, does not cross neither $conv(C_1)$ nor $conv(C_2)$.
+A \emph{double chain}~\cite{GNT2000} is formed by two (non-empty) convex chains $C_1$ and $C_2$ such that every edge $(p,q)$ with $p\in C_1$ and $q\in C_2$ does not cross neither $conv(C_1)$ nor $conv(C_2)$.
 See Figure~\ref{fig:2chain-1}.

 Points in $C_1$ are denoted by $p_1,\ldots,p_s$ counter-clockwise along $conv(C_1)$ and points in~$C_2$ are denoted by $q_1,\ldots,q_t$ counter-clockwise along $conv(C_2)$.
 Let us denote by $circ(C_1)$, $circ(C_2)$, and $circ(C_1\cup C_2)$ the circular sequences $p_1,\ldots,p_s$; $q_1,\ldots,q_t$; and $p_1,\ldots,p_s,q_1,\ldots,q_t$, respectively.
 For a bicolored double chain, there is always a $K_{1,3}$-covering, as the following theorem shows.